 Each stationary PIT tag interrogation system requires a power source, data logger, antenna and tuning capacitor.
-The power source will consist of a bank of three each 12 and 6-volt batteries (100 Ah) supplemented with solar power.
-This will allow the reader to operate at 18 volts.
+The power source will consist of a bank of three 12-volt and three 6-volt batteries (100 Ah) supplemented with solar power, thus allowing the reader to operate at 18 volts.
 A solar panel and controller will be used to power the reader and charge the batteries.

-Readers are sensitive to electrical noise; controllers must be chosen that will not generate electrical noise.
-The reader will operate from a direct current (DC) power source with current consumption between 0.5 to 3 amps.
-When operating from batteries, the reader prevents damage by monitoring the supply voltage and it will stop scanning when the power level is too low.
-If operating at 1.5 amps, a reader with a 300 Ah battery bank will run for just over eight days provided no solar power charging.
-A field box enclosure will house the batteries and reader.
-Further testing will be performed to determine if propone powered thermoelectric generators are needed to supply power during the winter months.
+Because readers are sensitive to electrical noise, the selected controllers will not generate electrical noise.
+The reader will operate from a direct current (DC) power source with a current consumption of 0.5 to 3 amps.
+When operating from batteries, the reader prevents damage by monitoring the supply voltage, and it will stop scanning when the power level is too low.
+If operating at 1.5 amps, a reader with a 300 Ah battery bank and with no supplemental solar power charging will run for just over eight days.
+A field box enclosure will be used to house the batteries and reader.
+Further testing will be performed to determine if propane-powered thermoelectric generators are needed to supply power during the winter months.
 Data loggers will be downloaded every two to four weeks, depending on the need to replace batteries and the reliability of logging systems.

 Multi-antenna (multiplexer) readers will be used and can power up to four antennas scanning one at a time.
-Multiple antennas will be used in some locations to determine the direction of movement by comparing the times of detection events at more than one antenna.
-However, multiplexer readers scan only one antenna at a time so the read rate is reduced and tag detection can be missed if the tagged fish moves quickly through the antenna field.
-Each antenna must have a tuning capacitor in order to adjust or tune the antenna resonation at the proper frequency.
-Antennas can be placed in protective housing such as PVC or plastic/rubber hosing for protection.
+Multiple antennas will be used in some locations to determine the direction of movement by comparing the detection times of individual fish among antennas.
+However, multiplexer readers scan only one antenna at a time, thus reducing the read rate for each antenna.
+Consequently, fish passing quickly through the detection field may be undetected.
+Each antenna will have a tuning capacitor in order to adjust or tune the antenna resonation at the proper frequency.
+Antennas may be placed in protective housing such as PVC or plastic/rubber hosing for protection.
 Antennas will be inspected on a regular basis and replaced as necessary.

 A variety of antenna configurations may be used including hoop antennas, swim-over antennas, single rectangle (pass-through) antennas, or multiplexed rectangle antennas to determine the directionality of movement.
 Pass-through antennas are most appropriate if the entire stream channel can be spanned for maximizing detection efficiency.
-As noted in Connolly et al. (2008, the pass-through orientation is likely to provide the best probability of detecting a PIT-tagged fish, and it is very suitable for: (1) stable-flow streams; (2) streams with little or no large debris; (3) sites with existing structures to mount antennas and (4) studies limited to investigating fish movement during low-flow periods.
-In other situations, it may be best to anchor antennas so that they are parallel with the stream substrate in a pass-by orientation.
-This orientation can perform exceptionally well during low-flow conditions and is less likely to break away during high flow events; however, the column of water available to fish during high flow events may be more likely to exceed the read range of the antenna (Connolly et al. 2008.).
-Detection efficiency under these conditions may be particularly reliant on the behavior of the fish (e.g., bottom vs. surface-oriented movers).
+As noted in Connolly et al. (2008), the pass-through orientation is likely to provide the best probability of detecting a PIT-tagged fish, and it is very suitable for: (1) stable-flow streams, (2) streams with little or no large debris, (3) sites with existing structures to mount antennas, and (4) studies limited to investigating fish movement during low-flow periods.
+In other situations, positioning antennas parallel to the stream substrate in a pass-by orientation may be more effective.
+This orientation has the potential to perform exceptionally well during low-flow conditions and is less likely to break away during high flow events; however, the column of water available to fish during high flow events may be more likely to exceed the read range of the antennas (Connolly et al. 2008.).
+Detection efficiency under these conditions is likely to be dependent on fish behavior (e.g., bottom vs. surface-oriented movers).